-- Good cause exemptions shall be limited to the following: - English Language Learner students who have had less than 2 years of instruction in an English for Speakers of Other Languages program; - Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of State Board of Education rule; - Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education; - Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the Florida Standards in reading equal to at least a Level 2 performance on the FSA; - Students with disabilities who participate in the FSA and who have an individual education plan or a Section 504 plan that reflects that the student has received the intensive remediation in reading for more than 2 years but still demonstrates a deficiency in reading and was previously retained in Kindergarten, Grade 1, Grade 2, Grade 3; OR - Students who have received the intensive remediation in reading for 2 or more years but still demonstrate a deficiency in reading and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of 2 years.
-Intensive reading instruction for students so promoted must include an altered instructional day based upon a PMP that includes specialized diagnostic information and specific reading strategies for each student.
-The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low performing readers.
+- Good cause exemptions shall be limited to the following: - 1.
+Limited English proficient students who have had less than two (2) years of instruction in an English for Speakers of Other Languages program based on the initial entry into a school in the United States; - 2.
+Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of State Board of Education rule; - 3.
+Students who demonstrate an acceptable level of performance on an alternative standardized reading or language arts assessment approved by the State Board of Education: - 4.
+Students who demonstrate through a student portfolio that he or she is performing at least a Level 2 performance on the statewide, standardized English language arts assessment (FSA); - 5.
+Students with disabilities who participate in the FSA and who have an individual education plan or a Section 504 plan that reflects that the student has received intensive instruction in reading for more than two (2) years but still demonstrates a deficiency in reading and was previously retained in Kindergarten, Grade 1, Grade 2, Grade 3; OR - 6.
+Students who have received the intensive reading intervention for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of two (2) years.
+A student may not be retained more than once in Grade 3. - 7.
+Students who have received intensive remediation in reading or English Language arts for two (2) or more years but still demonstrate a deficiency and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of two (2) years.
+Intensive instruction for students so promoted must include an altered instructional day that includes specialized diagnostic information and specific reading strategies for each student.
+The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low-performing readers.
 Section 1008.25 (6)(b)1-6, Florida Statutes